segdeha/es6/lessons/colophon.md

 The way the site works is to fetch [Markdown](https://daringfireball.net/projects/markdown/syntax) files via [Ajax](http://adaptivepath.org/ideas/ajax-new-approach-web-applications/), convert them to HTML, add the HTML to the DOM, then apply syntax highlighting.

 The big advantage of this approach is that it means I can keep the actual lessons in simple text files and edit them using [MacDown](http://macdown.uranusjr.com).
+A bonus of using Markdown files is that you can easily [read the lessons from the GitHub repo](https://github.com/segdeha/es6/tree/master/lessons)!

 I love that the site is just a couple hundred lines of un-minified HTML, CSS, and JavaScript.
 The focus is on the content, as it should be.